 Our repeater was born as a necessary D-Star access point for the region mid Belgium.
 Because in the early D-Star years 2008 there was no repeater or hotspot in a radius of 70km.
 Before that time we do some test with the first Satoshi D-Star hotspots.

-So the ON0DP UHF D-Star repeater was starting in 2009 and linked to the D-Plus gateway, followed in the year 2010 by the 23cm D-Star repeater.
+So the ON0DP UHF Icom D-Star repeater was starting in 2009 and linked to the D-Plus gateway, followed in the year 2010 by the 23cm Icom D-Star repeater.

 From January untill september 2014 ON0DP D-Star was active on VHF.
-Since the summer of 2014 Yaesu introduces the C4FM-System Fusion repeater so once more we have decided to go for a third digital amateur system.
-End September 2014 we replace the VHF D-Star repeater by a VHF System Fusion.
-For our D-Star users we put our UHF repeater back on the air on the new frequency 438.462.5MHz.
+Since the summer of 2014 Yaesu introduces C4FM-System Fusion with Wires-X connecting rooms so once more we have decided to go for a third digital amateur system.
+End September 2014 we replace the VHF D-Star repeater by a Yaesu VHF System Fusion repeater system with Wires-X. For our D-Star users we put our UHF repeater back on the air on the new frequency 438.462.5MHz.